celestiaorg/docs/docs/developers/wordle-types.md

 # Wordle Types

-For the next steps, you will be creating types to be used by the messages you created.
+For the next steps, we will be creating types to be used by the messages we created.

 ## Scaffolding Wordle Types